pivotal/docs-tap/getting-started.md

 Follow the steps below to debug your cluster:

 1. Set a breakpoint in your code.
 2. Right-click the file `workload.yaml` within the `config` folder, and select **Tanzu: Java Debug Start**.
-   In a few moments, the workload is redeployed with debugging enabled.
+In a few moments, the workload will be redeployed with debugging enabled.
+You will see the "Deploy and Connect" Task complete and the debug menu actions will be available to you, indicating that the debugger has attached.
 3. Return to your browser and navigate to `http://localhost:8080`.
 This will hit the breakpoint within VSCode.
 You can now step through or play to the end of the debug session using VSCode debugging controls.

 ### Monitor your running application